Keep it Connected

 Breaking it down:

 Mindset.
 Why?
 It should be pretty clear – knives, or edged tools in general, are plentiful and when wielded they're highly dangerous.
-At close range, you can even be slashed or stabbed on the contraction of the srike (intentionally or unintentionally).
-We'll get you into an effective mindset from the start.
+At extreme close range, you can be unintentionally slashed or stabbed on the contracting movement of a strike if unaware.
+Understanding this requires that you develop an effective mindset from the start.
 Your fortitude will need to be rock solid when the situation arises.

 Awareness.
-Part of training is about informing.
-The more you train effectively, the more you inform your decision-making ability and reaffirm your conscious (and uncounscious) ability to actively observe your environment.
+A critical element of training is about informing.
+The more you train effectively, the more you inform your awareness that drives your decision-making ability as well as reaffirming your conscious (and uncounscious) ability to actively observe your environment.
 Since actions begin in the mind, your cognitive abilities developed through training will include how your body will perform.

 At the stage where your body performs actions associated with combat, a feedback loop is created and and enhances your thought process through experience.
 Thus, the circular process that influences your mindset.

 Mobility.
 If you cannot dynamically displace your body far enough away from an incoming attack, you are at a severe disadvantage and increase your chances of being hit.
-You must sufficiently displace yourself away from the threat (which might include running short bursts) to a position of advantage and regain the advantage of timing.
+You must sufficiently displace yourself away from the threat (which might include running short bursts/strides) to a position of advantage and regain the advantage of range and timing.

 Core Tactics.
 Once you have fundamentals of dynamic maneuvering and striking, tactics (and techniques) are vital for protection and adapting to the attack.
 But here's the thing: one core overlapping methodology protects you from all attacks.
 Cherry-picking "techniques" because convoluted statistics conclude that most knife attacks are only certain scenarios creates a misinformed perception and the wrong mindset.

-Training PTK-SMF, as a whole, you'll learn every practical way the human body can wield a weapon.
-More simply, strikes executed from the forehand and backhand high, and forehand and backhand low – this also protectively covers the entire body.
+Training PTK-SMF, as a whole, you'll learn every practical way the human body can practically wield a weapon.
+More simply observed, strikes are executed from the forehand and backhand high, and forehand and backhand low – this also protectively covers the entire body.
 The underlying intent of how strikes and attacks can be executed are then put into more context.
 For instance, a blitz from a distance, a surprise attack, or an attack that happens by luring the victim in with a pretext, etc.

-No matter the assailant's approach, aside from understanding the pyschology of the attack, the phyiscal study of counter-measures is first very simply by unerstanding and utilizing diagonal strikes or the "x-factor".
+No matter the assailant's approach, aside from understanding the pyschology of the attack, the initial phyiscal study of counter-measures very simply utilizes diagonal strikes or the "x-factor".
 Why the "X"?
-The X, or diagonal strikes, make contact and cancel out every other line of attack which give you protection at the same time, thus simplifying cognitive overload and faster learning.
-(Just when you though you'd never use physics or geometry ever again.)
+The X, or diagonal strikes, will make contact and cancel out every other line of attack which give you protection at the same time, thus simplifying cognitive overload and faster learning.
 Not only are the diagonal attacks physically effective, the practical simplification of the X decreases cognitive load, thus faster decision making and perceptual speed – down to a fraction of a second – and faster overall reaction time.
 The choice is simple.
 Literally.

 Sceanrio Training.
-Maneuver, Strike or Grapple, or all of the above – scenario training defines the context and puts your skills to the test as well as serves as a way to learn more fluidly.
+Maneuver, strike or grapple, or all of the above – scenario training zooms in on the context and puts your skills to the test as well as serves as a way to learn more fluidly.
 Adapting tactics for each context may certainly be needed.
 You may have the opportunity to strike first during the engagement or you may not.
 You might be in an elevator or walking through a parking lot.
-No matter, the mechanics you use for edged weapon offensive and counteroffensive engagements in PTK-SMF are essentially the same categorically, but may be expanded at long range or contracted for close range.
-The speed, power and timing of the strike/counter will still be utilized in any range.
+No matter, the core mechanics used for edged weapon offensive and counteroffensive engagements in PTK-SMF are essentially performed the same categorically (as well as unarmed), which can be expanded at long range or contracted for close range.
+The speed, power and timing of the strike/counter will still be utilized in any range giving you instant versatility.

 It's time to get moving.